Igor Rostislavovich Shafarevich: in Memoriam: Non-mathematical activity

 \subsection{Political activity}

-Following Perestroika, Shafarevich began taking an active part in Russian political life.
-First supporting Yeltsyn and Sakharov, in a series of articles in ``Nash Sovremennik'', he began to criticize the current regime for the drastic economic changes that cast many ordinary people into poverty.
-He also criticised the plans for the creation of the Soviet Sovereign Republics which meant the de facto dissolution of the USSR.
-His main complaint was that such an important issue had to be given a serious public discussion, whereas announcement of the decision had appeared only five days before the date of its signature.
-The August Putsch of 1991 that followed after this was a tragic event - unfortunately one of many - in Russian history.
-In articles written after the Putsch, he compared the dissolution of the Soviet Union and the Communist Party with the previous revolution that left large swaths of ordinary people despairing with the new ideological and economic situation.
+After Perestroika, Shafarevich began taking an active part in Russian political life.
+First supporting Yeltsyn and Sakharov, in a series of articles in "Nash Sovremennik" Shafarevich began to criticize the current regime for the drastic economic changes that left ordinary people with shortages and poverty.
+He also criticized the plans for the creation of the Soviet Sovereign Republics, which de facto should be dissolving the USSR.
+His main complaint was that this important issue needed a serious public discussion.
+The announcement of the decision had appeared five days before the date of its signature.
+The August Putsch of 1991 that followed was a tragic event (unfortunately, one of many!) in Russian history.
+In his post-putsch articles, Shafarevich compared the dissolution of the Soviet Union and the Communist Party with the revolution that led wide circles of ordinary people to despair with the new ideological and economic situation.

-As a result of this event, Shafarevich decided ``to go into politics''.
-Joining the opposition camp to a regime that was claimed in the Western media as progressive resulted in another blow to his reputation.
-In December 1991 he joined the Russian All-People's Union party and spoke at its first congress.
-The new political body that brought together representatives of many patriotic and democratic movements disillusioned with Yeltsin was claimed in the West as ``the new right'', (proto)-fascist and the ``red-browns''.
-The address that Shafarevich gave, however, called for dropping all sectarian interests and work on behalf of the Russian people.
-In February 1992, he was elected (although he did not stand for this) to the central council of the similar new organization Russian People's Assembly (Rossiiskoe Narodnoe Sobranie, RNS).
-The same organization that, according to the official media, was responsible for the assault on the Moscow TV station in Ostankino, leading to more sharp criticism of Shafarevich.
+As a result of this event, Shafarevich made a decision to enter politics.
+Joining the opposition camp to the regime, which was portrayed in Western media as a progressive one, dealt a blow to his reputation abroad.
+In December 1991, he joined the All-Union of Russia and spoke at its first congress.
+The new political body that united representatives of many patriotic and democratic movements disillusioned with Yeltsin was claimed in the West as ``the new right'', (proto)-fascist, and the ``red-browns''.
+The address of Shafarevich appealed to dropping all sectarian interests and working in the best interests of the Russian people.
+In February 1992, Shafarevich was elected (although he did not stand for election) to the central council of a similar new organization, the People's Gathering of Russia (Rossiiskoe Narodnoe Sobranie, RNS).
+The biased coverage of this organization by the official media, in particular, blaming it for the assault on its members by the Moscow TV station at Ostankino, was the subject of sharp criticism from Shafarevich.